hiNISAL/qr-style/readme-en.md

 ## Thanks

-This project is based on [qr-code-styling](https://github.com/kozakdenys/qr-code-styling).
+project is based on [qr-code-styling](https://github.com/kozakdenys/qr-code-styling), and Extended the project to [qr-code-styling-extra](https://github.com/hiNISAL/qr-code-styling).